Club facilities

 Our Clubhouse has a large clubroom / restaurant and briefing room.
 Catering facilities are normally available on flying days from mid-morning to mid-afternoon with extensions by special arrangement.

 There is a wide selection of hot & cold meals available on the menu along with daily specials and of course a constant supply of tea, coffee or a selection of cold drinks.
+The Club offers water refilling facilities, supporting Refill Devon.

 The briefing room is fully-equipped to enable lectures, ground school, cross-country and competition briefings.
 Access to met forecasts and NOTAMs is available.